First Digital USD Trading Up 0% Over Last 7 Days (FDUSD)

 - Lumi Credits (LUMI) traded up 8.9% against the dollar and now trades at $0.0162 or 0.00000027 BTC.

-First Digital USD was first traded on May 29th, 2023.
-First Digital USD’s total supply is 2,616,235,583 tokens.
+First Digital USD launched on May 29th, 2023.
+First Digital USD’s total supply is 3,198,527,733 tokens.
+First Digital USD’s official website is firstdigitallabs.com.
 First Digital USD’s official Twitter account is @fdlabshq.
-First Digital USD’s official website is firstdigitallabs.com.

 First Digital USD Token Trading

-It is usually not possible to buy alternative cryptocurrencies such as First Digital USD directly using U.S. dollars.
-Investors seeking to trade First Digital USD should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Gemini, Coinbase or Changelly.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy First Digital USD using one of the exchanges listed above.
+It is usually not currently possible to buy alternative cryptocurrencies such as First Digital USD directly using U.S. dollars.
+Investors seeking to trade First Digital USD should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, GDAX or Changelly.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy First Digital USD using one of the exchanges listed above.

 Receive News & Updates for First Digital USD Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for First Digital USD and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.